 - TextWrangler (Free, Mac only)

-I often choose to use Sublime Text or Atom on Mac (and you’ll see this in screenshots throughout this tutorial series) but you can choose any program you like – they are all fairly similar to use.
+I often use Visual Studio Code on Mac (and you’ll see this in screenshots throughout this tutorial series) but you can choose any code editor you like – they are all fairly similar to use.

-All of the main code editors are very easy to use.
-Basically you open a new file, save it as a file which ends in .html and then type in your code.
+All of the main code editors are very easy to use for creating HTML code.
+Basically, you open a new file, save it as a file which ends in .html and then type in your code.
 You can usually see all your folders and files listed in the side as well.
+Make sure you save your code when you make changes and refresh or reload the web page in the browser to see the changes.

-Here is a screenshot of the Atom code editor. showing a list of folders on the left and the code on the right.
+Here is a screenshot of the Visual Studio Code editor showing a list of folders on the left and the code on the right.
 You can work on multiple files in different tabs and also see the line numbers for your code next to each line of code.

-Once you have dowloaded your HTML text editor, install and run it.
+Once you have downloaded your code editor, install and run it.
 Create a new file and save it as index.html – make sure that the file type is set to HTML (HyperText Markup Language).
 Your homepage should always be saved as index.html – by using the name index it will be recognised as the homepage in.
 You can name your other pages whatever you like eg. about.html or contactus.html – but it is good practice to not use spaces in your filenames.

 Watch the video below to see how to build your very first web page and then scroll down to see the code and find out what is happening on each line of code.